blemasle/mls800/docs/hardware.md

 The MLS800 is built around two surface mounted PCBs: a motherboard that holds the main unit and rear connectors, and a daughter board that contains elements the user interacts with during use.

-Those two boards fit in a custom designed stainless steel case with self-clinching fasteners and digital printing for a nice, professional-like finish.
+Those two boards fit in a custom designed hot rolled steel enclosure with self-clinching fasteners and digital printing for a nice, professional-like finish.

 [![MLS800](assets/product-back-2.gif)](assets/large/product-back-2.png)